Wine Traffic #27 For 24�Jan�2000

 After the discussions held early December

-regarding changing Wine's license, Alexandre
+of last year regarding changing Wine's license, Alexandre

 Julliard proposed the following changes: